-These works extend the interest in language and text employed strategically by McDiarmid in his art from the 1970s onwards.
-In his earliest work he used collage and text to evoke the coded world of gay male urban subcultures in the large cities of the western world.
+In 2012, Sally Gray collaborated with Neon Parc, Melbourne, to present authorised estate editions of David McDiarmid’s ‘Rainbow Aphorisms’, a series of digital prints from the mid-1990s in which McDiarmid, like Oscar Wilde before him, harnessed the power of the aphorism to express a self-defined world-view.
+These art works extend the language and text employed strategically by McDiarmid in his work from the 1970s onwards.
+In his earliest work exhibited in 1976 McDiarmid used collage and text to evoke the coded world of gay male urban subcultures in the large cities of the western world.
 In the eighties he used calligraphic text in ‘graffiti paintings’ derived from New York subway art.
 In the early nineties he invented fake ‘headlines’ referencing the virulence of tabloid newspaper responses to AIDS.
-The Rainbow Aphorisms encapsulate his own fiercely defiant response to the political, emotional, psychological and medical conditions created by the epidemic.
+The ‘Rainbow Aphorisms’ encapsulate his fiercely defiant response to the political, emotional, psychological and medical conditions created by the AIDS epidemic.

 Reviews